-I plan to eventually upload PDFs of most of the activities I've done at the UA Math Circle.
-In the meantime, here's one set of problems and solutions, most of which I translated from various Moscow State University math circle problem sets.
-In 2012, I presented these problems at a local middle school in order to recruit students to the UA math circle.
+Here's one set of math circle problems (on the easier side) and solutions, some of which I adapted from various Moscow State University math circle problem sets.
+In 2012, I presented these problems at a Tucson middle school in order to recruit students to the UA math circle.

 Problems are taken and translated from http://mmmf.msu.ru.